Charlotte of Belgium: Life in Italy and Miramare

 In 1859, Charlotte acquired the island of Lokrum and its ruined convent.
 She and Maximilian proceeded to transform the Benedictine abbey into a secondary residence.
 On a private level, Maximilian began to neglect his wife, who complained, after a year of marriage, of loneliness and boredom.

 On 10 April 1859, Maximilian was obliged by his brother the Emperor to resign from his office as Viceroy of Lombardy–Venetia.
 He had sought to undertake reforms considered as being too liberal by the government in Vienna, as well as showing indulgence towards Italian rebels and being too much of a spendthrift.

 Charlotte and Maximilian therefore retired to Miramare Castle at one end of the Gulf of Trieste.
 The construction of the castle continued throughout 1860, according to plans prepared by Maximilian and financed in part from Charlotte's dowry.
 Her brother, the future Leopold II, noted in his diary: "The construction of this palace in these days is a limitless madness".
-During this time in Miramare, Charlotte painted an idyllic portrait of this retreat though the estrangement of the spouses appeared to became more marked.
+In correspondence Charlotte painted an idyllic portrait of this time in Miramare, though the estrangement of the two spouses appeared to became more marked.
 Charlotte practiced horseback riding, painting and swimming.
 She played a major part in planning the layout and statuary of the extensive gardens of Miramare, while contributing some of her own paintings to the gallery of the palace.

 In December 1859 Charlotte and Maximilian embarked on a voyage aboard the yacht Fantasia, which took them to Madeira in December 1859, on the spot where Princess Maria Amélia of Brazil, once engaged to Maximilian, had died six years previously.
 In this place, the Archduke experienced intense regret and melancholic thoughts.
 Charlotte remained alone in Funchal for three months while her husband continued his journey to Brazil, where he visited three states: first Bahia, then Rio de Janeiro and finally Espírito Santo.
 On his return from his trip, Maximilian returned via Funchal where he and Charlotte prepared to return to Trieste.
 First they made a stopover in Tétouan, where they docked on 18 March 1860.